phetsims/calculus-grapher/doc/model.md

 ## Curve Manipulation Modes

-A user can manipulate the original function through a set of curve manipulation modes.
+A user can manipulate the primary function through a set of curve manipulation modes.
 There are eight curve manipulation modes in this simulation.
 The curve manipulation modes are:

 - HILL: A bell-shaped curve represented by a gaussian function.
 The width of the curve is related to the standard